EdgeVerve/cep-provision/README.md

 ## More information
 Please visit [oeCloud.io](https://www.oecloud.io)

-## Known Issues

-1. Currently cep components needing persistence have been constrained to one box.
-So currently that counts as a single point of failure.
-We are working on it.

 ## License
 The project is licensed under MIT License, See [LICENSE](./LICENSE) for more details.